PixelPress image optimisation for WebP and AVIF

 Pick Windows or the free Debian release for Linux

-PixelPress is available for Windows and Linux.
-The Windows build comes via the Microsoft Store with an optional Pro upgrade, while the Debian package remains free on GitHub.
+PixelPress ships for Windows and Ubuntu/Debian Linux.
+Windows uses the Microsoft Store with an optional Pro upgrade; Linux uses the free .deb package from the GitHub release repository.

 Windows